saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 predictors actually contribute to the response variable.

-In order to find our final model, we will use a process of both forwards and backwards selection slowly adding a combination of relevant predictors into our model.
+In order to find our final model, we will use a process of both forwards and backwards selection, slowly adding a combination of relevant predictors into our model.
 We will then check the BIC and AIC values for each of these models and find the model with the lowest value overall, or the fewest predictors - this will be the model that most accurately